Current and Recent Research at the Nicolas Bazan Laboratory

 Novel gene-regulated neuroprotection disease-modifying mechanism for vision and stroke

-Research led by Nicolas Bazan, MD, PhD, has discovered gene interactions that determine whether cells live or die in the retina and brain.
-They have uncovered a stereospecific mediator that targets gene interactions leading to cell survival relevant to retinal degenerative diseases, including age-related macular degeneration.
+This research led to the finding that gene interactions determine whether cells live or die in the retina and brain.
+It has uncovered a stereospecific mediator that targets gene interactions leading to cell survival relevant to retinal degenerative diseases, including age-related macular degeneration.
 Moreover, they also found that this key event halts progression of experimental ischemic stroke damage by activating a neuronal selective event.
 The molecular mechanisms identified seem to be critical for vision (RPE-photoreceptor cell) and brain integrity (selectively neuronal).
-The paper is published online in Cell Death & Differentiation, a Nature journal athttp://www.nature.com/cdd/journal/vaop/ncurrent/full/cdd2014233a.html.
+The paper is published online in Cell Death & Differentiation, a Nature journal athttp://www.nature.com/cdd/journal/vaop/ncurrent/full/cdd2014233a.aspx.
 See link for more.

 In a recent report published by our lab, we developed a model of Parkinson's disease in a dish using the primary mesencephalic neurons in culture from mouse.
 This model has the advantage of focusing on neurons affected by the disease and to be able to chemically damage the neuronal architecture, recapitulating aspects of the disease process.
 In addition, the model can be used to identify novel disease-modifying molecular mechanisms and to screen potentially useful therapeutic agents.
 In fact, using this model, we discovered that the lipid mediator neuroprotectin D1 (D1) remarkably protects the neuronal architecture.
 See link for more.